grufftech/PokemonGo-Map/README.md

 cobbled together from a bunch of different scripts until I have time to rewrite in a clean way.

-# install
+# install on ubuntu;

+`sudo apt-get install libffi-dev libssl-dev`

-needs pythong 2.7 & pip.
+needs python 2.7 & pip.

 `pip install -r requirements.txt`

 should take care of deps.

 # example;